 In accordance with 23 USC 130(i), the funds can be used as incentive payments for local agencies to close public crossings provided there are matching funds from the railroad.
 Also, in accordance with 23 USC 130(h), the funds can be used for local agencies to provide matching funds for State-funded projects.

 Per 23 USC 130(d), each State is required to conduct and maintain a survey of all highways to identify railroad crossings that may require separation, relocation, or protective devices, and establish and implement a schedule of projects.
 At a minimum, this schedule is to provide signs for all railway-highway crossings.

 In accordance with 23 USC 130(g), States are required to submit annual reports on the progress of implementing their Railway-Highway Crossings program.
-For additional information please see the Railway-Highways Crossings Program Reporting Guidance.
+For additional information please see the Railway-Highways Crossings Program Reporting Guidance and the Rail-Highway Crossings Program (Section 130) Questions & Answers.
 Also, 23 USC 130(k) allows States to use up to 2% of their Section 130 funding for compilation and analysis of data to support the reporting requirements.

 23 USC 130(l) requires States to update information for each public crossing in the DOT crossing inventory database, including information about warning devices and signage.
 The Federal Railroad Administration (FRA) maintains the Crossing Inventory.
 On January 6, 2015, the FRA published regulations that require railroads to submit information to the Crossing Inventory about crossings through which they operate.
 For more information, see the FRA National Grade Crossing Inventory Reporting Regulations.